Pylons/akhet/docs/architecture.rst

 Pyramid's session object is ``request.session``.
 It has its own interface but uses Beaker on the back end, and is configured in the INI file the same way as Pylons' session.
+It's a dict-like object and can store any pickleable value.
+It's pulled from persistent storage only if it's accessed during the request processing, and it's (re)saved only if the data changes.

-Like Pylons' session, it's a dict-like object and can store any pickleable values.
-Unlike Pylons session, you don't have to call ``session.save()`` after adding or replacing a key because Pyramid does it for you, but you do have to call
-``session.changed()`` when you modify a mutable value in place.
-You can call ``session.invalidate()`` to discard the session data at the end of the request.
+Unlike Pylons' sesions, you don't have to call ``session.save()`` after adding or replacing keys because Pyramid does that for you.
+But you do have to call ``session.changed()`` if you modify a mutable value in place (e.g., a session value that's a list or dict) because Pyramid can't tell that child objects have been modified.

-``session.created`` is an integer timestamp in Unix ticks telling when the session was created, and ``session.new`` is true if it was created during this request (as opposed to being loaded from persistent storage).
+You can call ``session.invalidate()`` to discard the session data at the end of the request.  ``session.created`` is an integer timestamp in Unix ticks telling when the session was created, and ``session.new`` is true if it was created during this request (as opposed to being loaded from persistent storage).

 Pyramid sessions have two extra features: flash messages and a secure form token.
 These replace ``webhelpers.pylonslib.flash`` and